Bernard Hopkins: Early life

 Born to Bernard Hopkins Sr. and his wife Shirley, Bernard grew up with his family in the Raymond Rosen housing project in Philadelphia.
-Hopkins turned to crime early in his life.
+Although he was a promising amateur boxer who won the Philadelphia Jr. Golden Gloves championship at age 9, eventually compiling an amateur record of 95–4, Hopkins turned to crime early in his life.
 By the age of thirteen he was mugging people and had been stabbed three times.
 At seventeen, Hopkins was sentenced to 18 years in Graterford Prison for nine felonies.
-While in prison he witnessed the murder of another inmate in an argument over a pack of cigarettes, but also discovered his passion for boxing.
+While in prison he witnessed the murder of another inmate in an argument over a pack of cigarettes, but also rediscovered his passion for boxing.
 After serving almost five years, Hopkins was released from prison in 1988.
 He then decided to use boxing as an escape from his previous life, and converted to Islam.
 While Hopkins was leaving the prison for the final time, the warden told him he'd "see [Hopkins] again when you wind up back in here", to which Hopkins replied "I ain't ever coming back here."
 Later, Hopkins attributed his personal discipline to his experiences and time spent in Graterford Prison.

-Amateur career

-Hopkins completed his amateur career with a 95–4 record, although all of these fights took place in prison during a rehabilitation program so they weren't official amateur bouts.